Some Important considerations

 Utility fleets comprise mostly light vehicles operated by State entities and Private companies for the purpose of conveying staff, material and tools-of-trade.

 Most of these vehicles < 3500 kg V, are not required by the NRTA to comply with Operator Card registration.
 This leaves these fleets vulnerable to abuse and neglect, especially in small private enterprises and municipal State Owned Enterprises (SOEs), therefore a potential danger to public safety.

 Should more attention be paid to these fleets?

 The role of utility fleets in service delivery

-As SA’s economy rapidly crumbles, Utility Fleet Operators, (especially SOEs) are being seriously challenged to space out vehicle replacements; which seriously affects fleet operating cost, availability and roadworthiness.
+As SA’s economy rapidly crumbles, Utility Fleet Operators, (especially SOEs) are being seriously challenged to space out vehicle replacements; which affect fleet operating costs, availability and roadworthiness.

-Capex budgets are being shelved and VSMR budgets are the worst hit - facing up to 20% cuts in spending not to mention the effects of losing competent staff as they leave for more secure jobs.
+Capex budgets are being shelved and VSMR budgets are the worst hit - facing up to 20% cut in spending, not to mention the effects of losing competent staff as they leave for more secure jobs.

 What can be done to restore this degrade in service delivery due to dwindling fleet support?

 As Utility fleet managers continue to face formidable challenges endeavouring to extend fleet replacement cycles, against sharply increasing VSMR expenditure, the problem lies in that they often fail to relate the service provided by the fleet in terms of Value delivered.